 The warm temperatures induce active vegetative growth in orchids.
-So you find them producing new growths and roots prolificly.
+So you find them producing new growths and roots.
 These are very delicate and can easily wither away due to excessive dryness or heat.
 Same is the case with seedlings.
-Their requirement of humidity is more than fully grown plants and therefore get dehydrated by the warm and dry summer breeze.
+Their requirement of humidity is more than mature plants and therefore get dehydrated by the warm and dry summer breeze.

 A very effective way to increase humidity in these cases is to place loosely packed sphagnum moss strands as the topmost layer of the medium.
-This increases the humidity level around the plant.
+This increases the ambient humidity.

 Ensure that the moss is not too closely packed around the plant, but is lined along the periphery as this is where the roots are located.
 So, all you need to do is spray some water to tide them through the daytime temperature.
 When they dry up by next morning, spritz the moss with a little water to keep it damp.